 Multiple Sclerosis: A study has found a correlation between VDR gene polymorphism and an increased risk of developing multiple sclerosis, a neurological disorder that affects the central nervous system.

 Lupus: Systemic lupus erythematosus (SLE) is another autoimmune disease that can be influenced by VDR polymorphism.
 Research indicates that certain variations in the VDR gene may contribute to susceptibility to SLE.

 Type 1 Diabetes and Rheumatoid Arthritis: Both type 1 diabetes and rheumatoid arthritis have been linked with specific VDR gene mutations, suggesting a potential role of vitamin D receptor dysfunction in these conditions.

-In addition to these health issues, individuals with defective VDR genes may also experience hair loss (alopecia), weakened immunity systems leading to increased susceptibility to viruses or liver inflammation resulting in autoimmune conditions like Hashimoto's thyroiditis, as well as insomnia due to their inability to effectively absorb essential nutrients like Vitamin D.
+In addition to these health issues, individuals with defective VDR genes may also experience hair loss (alopecia), increased susceptibility to viruses, and liver inflammation resulting in autoimmune conditions like Hashimoto's thyroiditis.

 1. What causes a person to be vitamin D deficient?